How much is a visa from Nigeria to Egypt? Full cost guide

 Student visa

-Nigerians admitted to Egyptian universities or institutions must apply for a student visa.
+Nigerians admitted to Egyptian universities or institutions must apply for a student visa Egypt.
 This visa type permits longer stays and is renewable based on the academic program.
 Applicants are required to present an official admission letter from the Egyptian school, valid passport, medical clearance, passport photos, and evidence of financial support.
 Once granted, the visa allows legal residence in Egypt for study purposes and must be updated annually.

 Work visa